IDRC Research Awards 2020

 In principle, IDRC supports research in all developing countries.
 At this time, however, we do not offer awards for research that involves the following countries:

 Burundi, Central African Republic, Chad, Iran, Iraq, Libya, Mali, North Korea (Democratic People’s Republic of), Somalia, South Sudan, Syria, Yemen, southern and eastern Europe, Central Asia, and South Caucasus.

 You may apply for research in the following countries and territories, but if you are recommended for an award, your application may be subject to a further stage of approval within IDRC:

-Research award recipients will join IDRC for a one-year paid program to undertake research on the topic they have submitted, and will receive hands-on experience in research and program management and support, grant administration, and the creation, dissemination, and use of knowledge from an international perspective.
+Research award recipients will join IDRC for a one-year paid program to undertake research on the topic they have submitted.
+They will receive hands-on experience in research and program management and support, grant administration, and the creation, dissemination, and use of knowledge from an international perspective.

-12 awards will be offered during this call.
-There is one call per program listed below.
-You may only choose ONE of the following:
+Eight awards will be offered as a result of this call.
+There is one call per theme listed below.
+You may choose only ONE of the following:

 - Climate Change

 - Food systems

 - Innovations in education

 The following criteria will be used to evaluate applications: